DEFRA/software-development-standards/docs/standards/kubernetes_standards.md

 Sensitive values should never be passed to a `ConfigMap`.

 ### Secrets
 Where possible, secrets should not be stored within an application or Kubernetes pod.
-Instead, when communicating with supported cloud infrastructure, clusters should use [AAD Pod Identity](https://github.com/Azure/aad-pod-identity) in Azure or [IAM role for Service Accounts](https://docs.aws.amazon.com/eks/latest/userguide/iam-roles-for-service-accounts.html) in AWS.
+Instead, when communicating with supported cloud infrastructure, clusters should use [Entra ID Workload Identities](https://learn.microsoft.com/en-us/azure/aks/workload-identity-overview?tabs=dotnet) in Azure or [IAM role for Service Accounts](https://docs.aws.amazon.com/eks/latest/userguide/iam-roles-for-service-accounts.html) in AWS.

 When secrets in a pod are unavoidable, for example when a third party API key is needed, secrets should be injected into pods during deployment.